chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_DJS05/README.md

 ## How It Works

-- When the app loads, it fetches all podcast data once.
+- On startup, podcasts are fetched once from the API.

-- The data is passed into the `PodcastProvider`, which handles:
+- The data is stored in Context and used across components.

+- Users can search, sort, and filter podcasts interactively.

+- Clicking a podcast card navigates to its detailed Show Details Page.

+- The page dynamically displays seasons and episodes, updating as users interact.

+**Tech Stack**

+- React 18+

+- React Router DOM

+- Context API

+- Vite (for fast development server)

+- CSS Modules (for scoped styling)

-  - Searching titles
+- JavaScript (ES6+)

-  - Sorting by selected key
-  - Filtering by genre
-  - Splitting into pages based on screen size
-- Components like `PodcastGrid` display the processed data.
+- HTML5 + Responsive CSS

 ## How to Run